TheRoks/therokscom/blog/content/posts/2018/07/using-wpp-targets-file-together-sitecore/index.md

 title: "Using the wpp.targets file together with Sitecore"
 path: "/using-wpp-targets-file-together-sitecore/"
 tags: ["Sitecore"]
-excerpt: "A brief description on how to use the wpp.targets file in a Visual Project to keep your webdeploy packages clean."
+excerpt: "A brief description on how to use the wpp.targets file in a Visual Project to keep your web deploy packages clean."
 featuredImage: "./wpptarget-with-sitecore-deployment.png"
 created: 2018-07-13
 updated: 2018-07-13